+[…] Combining like terms.
 The mistake is clear.
-Why is this mistake so damned tempting, and how would you help?
+Why is it so tempting?
+And how would you help? […]

 6 replies on “Combining like terms”